Mosby-zhou/styled-jsx-plugin-dart-sass/README.md

 }
 ```

-## Node-sass options
+## Dart-sass options

-Node-sass can be configured using `sassOptions`.
-This is useful for setting options such as `includePaths` or `precision`.
+Dart-sass can be configured using `sassOptions`.
+This is useful for setting options such as `includePaths`.

 ```json
 {